Louise Patten

-Louise Alexandra Virginia Charlotte Patten, Baroness Patten (born 2 February 1954) is a British businesswoman and author, who is the wife of the Conservative politician, John Patten and the granddaughter of the RMS Titanic Second Officer, Charles Lightoller.
+Louise Alexandra Virginia Charlotte Patten, Baroness Patten (born 2 February 1954) is a British businesswoman and author, who is the wife of the Conservative politician John Patten and the granddaughter of the RMS Titanic Second Officer, Charles Lightoller.

 Background

-Patten went to St Paul's Girls' School and then to Oxford University.
-She married John Patten in 1978 and has one daughter, Mary-Claire Patten.
+Patten went to St Paul's Girls' School and then to Oxford University where she was a contemporary of Theresa May at St Hugh's College, Oxford.
+She married John Patten, Baron Patten in 1978 and has one daughter, Mary-Claire Patten.

 Business career

 Patten is one of the few women who has held a senior position in British business.
 She states that "business is still organised for the majority, who are men" and this lifestyle is a major issue for women in business.
 During her career she has tended to choose companies that are family-friendly and has had a "portfolio career" - multiple part-time jobs at several companies.

 She started work at Citibank in 1977.
 Four years later she moved to Wells Fargo Bank and then in 1985 became a partner in PA Consulting.
 In 1993 she left PA Consulting and became a non-executive director at the Hilton Group and at Harveys Furniture.
 She joined global strategy advisers Bain & Company Inc in 1993 where since 1997 she has been a Senior Adviser.

 In 1998 she started as NED of Somerfield, a chain of small supermarkets.
 She rose to become chairman and stayed there until it was taken over by The Co-operative Group in March 2009.

 In 2006 she started as a non-executive director of Marks & Spencer plc.

 She was later the chairman of Brixton plc, a FTSE 250 property business.
 In 2003 she was nicknamed "Queen of the Sheds" and described "the most powerful woman in property" due to this role.

 She was a non-executive director of Bradford & Bingley when the company failed and was nationalised in 2008.
 She has remained on the board and is now an NED of UK Asset Resolution, which combines the run-down mortgages of the former Northern Rock and Bradford & Bingley.